verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Your screenshot[or ickd pic] will get circulated in the group like a new born is passed around at a family function.
 - [ ] I always wonder how can my mother still possibly love me?
 - [ ] If at first you don't succeed, have some cake.
+- [ ] One of the greatest freedoms is how we react to things.